louisdorard/Machine-Learning-Starter-Kit/code/README.md

 * Go back to the 'Home' tab and click on the Jupyter icon

-## Accessing notebooks from Jupyter
+## III.
+Accessing notebooks from Jupyter

 Launching Jupyter should open a new window in your web browser ([http://localhost:8888](http://localhost:8888))